WarmTheAviator/AssessmentJob/README.md

 Once entered, on the left side, click on “New” and create a new database with the name “AssessmentJob”

-Within AssessmentJob import the AssessmentJob.db and press import
+Within AssessmentJob import the AssessmentJob.sql and press import

 Then on a browser, in the search link type localhost/AssessmentJob/index.php